 There are three common characteristics of Community or Discipleship Groups or friendships that are faithful and useful and healthy over the long-term: • Deliberately Gospeled • Attentive Friendship • Consistently Missional:...

 There are twin ditches in preaching: saying everything, and saying not enough.
 As I reflected on the sermon last week, I think I would have included this, or said it in a following sermon: our sufferings are meant to be shared, that we would endure them in hope.
-Gloryifying God in this fallen world, in a life stained everywhere by sin, involves much suffering - Paul...Keep Reading
+Gloryifying God in this fallen world, in a life stained everywhere by sin, involves much suffering - Paul says ...Keep Reading